armelgeek/better-query/IMPLEMENTATION_SUMMARY.md

 ## Summary

-This implementation provides a complete, production-ready automated release system for the Better Kit monorepo.
+This implementation provides a complete, production-ready automated release system for the Better Query monorepo.
 It follows industry best practices and includes comprehensive documentation for all stakeholders.

 **Implementation Date:** 2024-10-05
 **Status:** ✅ Complete and tested